mn-lauren/mn-lauren/README.md

 A hobbyist at heart.

-I have always loved tweaking Tumblr themes and curious about the concept and framework behind amazing portfolio/landing pages.
-Now that I do have spare time to learn web development, I decided to go through freeCodeCamp, Grasshopper and The Odin Project online curriculum.
+Beautiful websites and landing pages have always caught my eyes and I used to tweak both Tumblr and Blogger themes.
+Now that I finally have enough spare time in the weekend, I decided to go through the web development curriculum on freeCodeCamp, Grasshopper and The Odin Project.
 For now, I'm only focusing on Responsive Web Design and building practice portfolio.

 *   🌍  Based in Jakarta, Indonesia
 *   🧠  Currently learning HTML, CSS and JavaScript